 - Practice appropriate social distancing at reception and in waiting areas

-- Signage in various areas of clinic: hand washing procedures; decreasing risk of COVID-19 spread; social distancing guidelines
+- Signage in various areas of the clinic: handwashing procedures; decreasing risk of COVID-19 spread; social distancing guidelines

-- Decompress the clinic waiting area / workplace: distancing chairs in waiting area; minimising number of accompanying people with patients; patients remaining in car until called on mobile phone for appointments
+- Decompress the clinic waiting area/workplace: distancing chairs in the waiting area; minimising the number of accompanying people with patients; patients remaining in the car until called on mobile phone for appointments

-- Minimal visitors ie. Company representatives to clinic
+- Minimal visitors ie. Company representatives to the clinic

 - Cleaning of all medical equipment including chairs, beds and medical technology, after every patient

-- Use of gloves when touching around patient’s face and eye area
+- Use of gloves when touching around the patient’s face and eye area

 - Use of face masks during all procedures